 - have an evaluation of GPA on pre-professional courses

-- attend orientation on scheduled date(s)
+- attend orientation on the scheduled date(s)

 All advisees for the Nursing program must meet with their advisor each semester.
-It is recommend that you schedule your appointment after mid-term grades have been posted so that your current course progress may be assessed.
+It is recommended that you schedule your appointment once mid-term grades have been posted so that your current course progress may be assessed.
 Instructor office hours are posted at the nursing department reception window.
 Appointments should be scheduled during these times.
 Please bring with you a copy of your degree plan, midterm grades, demographic page, and unofficial transcript to your appointment.